iamrazes/elibrary/README.md

 ## About

 This is my college projects on building a website with Laravel.
-The purpose is to be able to building an application professionally and fulfill industry standards.
+The purpose are to be able to build an application professionally and fulfill industry standards.

 ## About eLibrary